TheRealFayz/Tactica/README.md

 -   Lists default and custom tactics
 -   Will specify custom tactics under the respective raid/boss, with the chosen tactic name

+## Roles: Assign & sync (H/D/T)
+- Right-click a name in the raid roster → Toggle as Healer / DPS / Tank (sync with pfUI+if SuperWoW is present).
+- Role tags (H/D/T) appear next to names and are exclusive (choosing one replaces the others).
+- Raid leader sync: raid leader/assist assignments broadcast to everyone running Tactica.

+### Role commands

+`/ttpush` or `/tactica pushroles`
+— (raid leaders) broadcast your current role list manually to the raid (should not be needed as there are several logics to do it automatically in place)
+`/ttclear` or `/tactica clearroles`
+— clear all roles (local; if raid leader, clears for everyone)

+### Debuf check-commands
+`/tactica_pfui` — show pfUI & SuperWoW detection status
+`/tactica_pfuitanks` — list pfUI tank flags or check one player by adding name after

 ## Installation
 1. Navigate to your World of Warcraft installation folder.
 2. Go into the `WoW` -> `Interface` -> `AddOns` directory.